WJJS (FM)

-WJJS (93.5 MHz) is a commercial FM radio station licensed to Salem, Virginia, and serving the Roanoke metropolitan area.
-WJJS has a rhythmic Top 40 radio format and is owned and operated by iHeartMedia, Inc. Programming is simulcast with co-owned 102.7 WJJX in Appomattox, Virginia, serving the Lynchburg metropolitan area.
-The radio studios and offices are on Old Forest Road in Lynchburg and its transmitter is located on Luckett Street near Shenandoah Ave in Roanoke.
+WJJS (93.5 MHz) is a commercial FM radio station serving to Salem, Virginia.
+WJJS has a rhythmic top 40 radio format licensed to Salem, Virginia, and serving the Roanoke metropolitan area.
+The station is owned and operated by iHeartMedia, Inc. Programming is simulcast with co-owned 102.7 WJJX in Appomattox, Virginia, serving the Lynchburg metropolitan area.
+The studios and offices are on Old Forest Road in Lynchburg and its transmitter is located on Luckett Street near Shenandoah Ave in Roanoke.

 Most shows on WJJS and WJJX are voicetracked, outside of FCC-mandated public affairs programming on Sundays.
 The only syndicated shows aired on the station are The Tino Cochino Show and The Bootleg Kev Show.